nivedith05/SCT_ML_4/README.md

-# 🙌 Hand Gesture Recognition Using Classical Machine Learning
+# 🙌 Hand Gesture Recognition
 🔹 **Organization**: SkillCraft Technology (Internship Project)
 🔹 **Role**: Machine Learning Intern
 🔹 **Task**: 4

-As part of my internship at **SkillCraft Technology**, I worked on a basic **hand gesture recognition system** using classical machine learning algorithms.
+As part of my internship at **SkillCraft Technology**, I worked on a basic **hand gesture recognition system** using machine learning algorithms.
 The goal was to classify hand gestures based on preprocessed image data — without relying on deep learning or heavy image processing techniques.

 ## 🎯 Objective